DPR-droid/2022_01_Fundamentals-of-Data-Analysis-2021/README.md

 ### 4.4 Binder
-Binder will not have a link in this project as the online virtual executable environment had several issue with loading imports from the requirments.txt file, see below:
+Binder will not have a link in this project as the online virtual executable environment had several issues with loading imports from the requirments.txt file, see below:

     - urllib
     - re